 The disaster ushered in a new era for Mill Valley’s firefighting efforts.
 In his oral history, Thomas Bagshaw described his experience as a volunteer firefighter during the 1929 blaze and attributed the city’s subsequent efforts to professionalize its fire department to the city’s lack of fire preparedness exposed by the conflagration.
 The Mill Valley Fire department had maintained a mostly volunteer membership since its founding in 1890, although it had vastly improved its training and equipment since then.
 Following the fire, the department instituted more paid trained firemen as well as a paid fire chief.

 The Lucretia Little History Room holds in its collection the oral histories of three long-time Mill Valley firefighters: Greg Moore and Jeff Davidson, both former Mill Valley fire chiefs, and Michael St. John, who rose to the rank of battalion chief for the Mill Valley Fire Department.
 Moore began his career as a volunteer firefighter before getting hired by the Mill Valley Fire Department in 1975.
 Davidson began his 35-year career with the Mill Valley Fire Department in 1979 after a few years of volunteer work with another department.
 St. John joined the Marin County Fire Department in 1985, and was hired full-time at the Mill Valley Fire Department in 1987.
-Davidson and St. John both come from a long lineage of firefighters in Marin – Davidson’s grandfather was a member of the Mill Valley Volunteer Firefighters, an organization which predated the incorporation of Mill Valley in 1901, and St. John’s parents both served as volunteer firefighters for the Inverness Volunteer Fire Department.
+Davidson and St. John both come from a long lineage of firefighters in Marin – Davidson’s grandfather was a member of the Marin City Volunteer Firefighters and St. John’s parents both served as volunteer firefighters for the Inverness Volunteer Fire Department.

 These interviews provide fascinating insights into the development of Mill Valley’s fire department and firefighting efforts since the 1970s.
 While early in Moore’s career firefighters were mostly self-taught and learned on the job, firefighters today have access to a large variety of multi-agency, county, and national professional training opportunities and certification options, and follow new firefighting practices and safety measures.
 Moore notes, for example, how modern building regulations, enabling ordinances, and the use of fire-safe construction materials drastically reduced the number of house fires over the decades.